keelam13/book_bkoda/README.md

 ### Strategy

 Developed for the BKODA in the Municipality of Kabayan Benguet in the Philippines.
-The President of the associatio wanted an app where clients could easily reserve seats for the trips from Kabayan, Benguet to Baguio City and back.
+The President of the association wanted an app where clients could easily reserve seats for the trips from Kabayan, Benguet to Baguio City and back.
 In this locality, the clients usually pay in cash and most of them don't have debit/credit cards.
 In this case, payment option is going to be a feature for the future improvements of the app.

 The application focuses on simplicity and efficiency, ensuring that users can quickly and easily reserve their desired number of seats.
 The design prioritizes clear navigation and a straightforward reservation process to minimize user frustration.